DEBANKASALUI/DEBANKASALUI/README.md

 👋👀 Hi there!

 🚀 About Me:
-- Experienced software professional with over 4 years of experience in software design and development, possessing excellent problem-solving skills, and the ability to work in high-pressure environments.
+- Experienced software professional with over 4 years of expertise in software design and development, specializing in backend solutions using Java and Spring Boot.
+Adept at delivering high-quality, scalable, and    efficient software solutions while thriving in challenging, fast-paced environments.
-- An aspiring and dedicated Java developer with a passion for creating efficient and scalable software solutions having experience in backend development using
-   Core Java,OOPs,Junit,JDBC,JPA,Spring Boot & Microservices and constantly learning and adapting to new technologies and best practices in the Java ecosystem.
-- Ability to architect complex software systems and write clean, modular, and loosely coupled code using object-oriented and design pattern concepts.
-- Strong understanding of core Java concepts including collections, multi-threading, exception handling, and Stream API.
-- Capability to design, develop, test, deploy, and maintain distributed and scalable software systems.
+- Passionate about building scalable microservices and REST APIs using Spring Boot, with a deep understanding of the Java ecosystem and its best practices.
+- Proficient in Core Java (OOPs, Collections, Multithreading, Exception Handling,Stream API), and advanced frameworks such as Spring (Spring MVC, Spring Data) and Hibernate ORM.
+- Strong hands-on experience in implementing design patterns, clean code principles, and modular architecture to enhance system maintainability and scalability.
+- Demonstrated expertise in unit testing with JUnit and achieving 90%+ code coverage for critical components to ensure robust software delivery.
+- Proven ability to design and deploy distributed systems with optimized data flow using JDBC, JPA and implementing relational databases like MySQL, PostgreSQL, Oracle and non-relational databases such as            MongoDB, ensuring efficient data storage and retrieval for distributed systems.
+- Skilled in performance tuning, resulting in 30%+ improvement in application response times for enterprise-grade applications.
 - Good understanding of high-level and low-level software design.
+- Currently expanding knowledge by learning Python and exploring the fields of Data Science and Machine Learning, with a focus on leveraging data for actionable insights and predictive analytics.
+- Always eager to embrace new technologies and expand skill sets to stay ahead in the rapidly evolving software landscape.

 📍 Location: Kolkata, West Bengal, India.